nyu-dl/dl4ir-webnav/README.md

 **"End-to-End Goal-Driven Web Navigation"**

-Nogueira, Rodrigo and Cho, Kyunghyun
+Rodrigo Nogueira and Kyunghyun Cho

 *To appear at NIPS (2016)*